domingogallardo/apuntes-lpp/docs/teoria/tema06-programacion-orientada-objetos-swift/tema06-programacion-orientada-objetos-swift.md

 }
 let contadorPasos = ContadorPasos() contadorPasos.totalPasos = 200
-// Imprime: "A punto de actualizar totalPasos a 200"
+// Imprime: "Voy a actualizar totalPasos a 200"
 // Imprime: "Añadidos 200 pasos"
 contadorPasos.totalPasos = 360
-// Imprime: "A punto de actualizar totalPasos a 360"
+// Imprime: "Voy a actualizar totalPasos a 360"
 // Imprime: "Añadidos 160 pasos"
 contadorPasos.totalPasos = 896
-// Imprime: "A punto de actualizar totalPasos a 896"
+// Imprime: "Voy a actualizar totalPasos a 896"
 // Imprime: "Añadidos 536 pasos"
 ```